The-AVR/AVR-2022/content/en/drone-peripheral-assembly/gimbal-assembly/_index.md

 ![PCC Wiring](pcc_wiring.jpg)

-Solder extra leads from the PCC section onto mosfet pins J1.
+Solder extra header pins from the PCC section onto mosfet pins J1.

 ![Mosfet with header pins soldered](mosfet_header_pins.jpg)

-Cut wires (black and red) approximate 2-4 inches.
+Cut wires (black and red) approximately 6" in length.

 Screw wires into the PCC Buck converter output terminal.
+There will be two wires coming out of the positive and negative terminals as shown in the photo below.

 ![Leads that will power mosfet](buck_converter_to_mosfet.jpg)

-Cut the extender provided with the FPV camera at the connector as shown in the following image.
+Cut the extender provided with the FPV camera at the connector as shown in the following photo.

 ![FPV camera cable ready to connect to mosfet](mosfet_and_fpv_power.jpg)